Z Seam: How to Hide it in 3D Printing

 If the coasting value is set too low, it won’t prevent unwanted extrusion at the end of the layer, producing a Z seam.

-Linear advance simply adjusts the heat block pressure to keep extrusion constant in relation to printer speed.
+Linear advance is a firmware feature adjusts the heat block pressure to keep extrusion constant in relation to printer speed.

 Unlike the other options, linear advance is set in the firmware settings of the printer and not in the slicing software.
 Enabling linear advance is easy enough and significantly improves print quality.